abernier/vim/README.md

 NB:
 - You host's current dir was mounted on container's `/media/host` folder.
-- container `workdir` is now set to it.
+- container's working dir is now set to it.